Configuring Centralized Cache Management in HDFS

 Description: Remove a cache directive.Usage: hdfs cacheadmin -removeDirective <id>

 Where, id: The id of the cache directive to remove.
-You must have write permission on the pool of the directive in order to remove it.
+You must have write permission on the pool of the directive to remove it.
 To see a list of PathBasedCache directive IDs, use the -listDirectives command.

 Description: Remove every cache directive with the specified path.